- Download our Moving to Oman Guide (PDF)

 Situated in the southeastern quarter of the Arabian Peninsula, Oman is widely considered to be the friendliest Gulf state to live and work in.
-There is a large expat community welcomed by the local Omanis.
-Many foreign residents report that, despite strict regulations, the Omani lifestyle is laid-back and relaxed.
+The lifestyle in Oman is laid-back and relaxed, with a large expat community welcomed and friendly locals to boot.
+Despite strict regulations, many foreigners fully enjoy their lives in Oman.

 Shopping and entertainment in Oman